 We depend on our licensors to prosecute and maintain patents and patent applications that are material to our business.
-Any failure by our licensors to effectively protect these intellectual property rights could adversely impact our business and operations.
+Any failure by our licensors to effectively protect these intellectual property rights could adversely impact our business and operations.\

-As of September 30, 2017, we are the exclusive licensee of six issued U.S. patents, one pending U.S. patent application, and ten issued non-U.S patents and two-pending non-U.S. patent applications relating to "Anti-Endoglin Monoclonal Antibodies and their use in Antiangiogenic Therapy," "Method For Increasing the Efficacy of Anti-Tumor Agents by Anti-Endoglin Antibody," "Methoxyamine Potentiation of Temozolomide Anti-Cancer Activity," "Methoxyamine Combinations in the Treatment of Cancer," "Alkylating Agent Combinations in the Treatment of Cancer" and "Combination Therapy of Cancer with Anti-Endoglin Antibodies and Anti-VEGF Agents."
-We are also the exclusive licensee of pending applications, which have not yet published, related to TRC253 and TRC694.
+As of June 30, 2018, we are the exclusive licensee of six issued U.S. patents, two pending U.S. patent applications, and sixteen issued non-U.S patents and three pending non-U.S. patent applications relating to "Anti-Endoglin Monoclonal Antibodies and their use in Antiangiogenic Therapy," "Method For Increasing the Efficacy of Anti-Tumor Agents by Anti-Endoglin Antibody," "Methoxyamine Potentiation of Temozolomide Anti-Cancer Activity," "Methoxyamine Combinations in the Treatment of Cancer," "Alkylating Agent Combinations in the Treatment of Cancer" and "Combination Therapy of Cancer with Anti-Endoglin Antibodies and Anti-VEGF Agents."
+We are also the exclusive licensee of pending applications related to TRC253 and TRC694.